Demo

 Videos

-- Demo of v4 (added Leaflet navigation): Offline World Map for Kiwix (v4)
+- Demo of v4 (added Leaflet navigation): AtlasZIM (v4)

 Data sources, licensing, and attribution